paulsengroup/hictk/docs/installation_src.rst

 * Python3.6+ (including :code:`pip`, required to install Conan)

-We recommend installing CMake and Conan in a Python `virtualenv <https://virtualenvwrapper.readthedocs.io/en/stable/>`_, but you are of course free to install build dependencies in any way you want.
+We recommend installing CMake and Conan in a Python `virtualenv <https://virtualenvwrapper.readthedocs.io/en/stable/>`_, but you are free to install build dependencies however you prefer.

 .. code-block:: bash